How To UZH

 How many ECTS should I take per semester?

 30 ECTS = official full-time load.
-After the first year many students choose about 27-30 ECTS, depending on other committments.
+After the first year many students choose about 27-30 ECTS, depending on other commitments.
 You can speed up or slow down at any time.

 How many hours per week will I study?